tarvitz/dsfp/README.rst

 Roadmap
 ~~~~~~~
+**note** there's no commitment that I'll do it someday.
+Just a simple plan if I get back to darksouls file format for any reason.

 I have no certain roadmap for this project and I inspect the data whenever I want
 to do it.
 In general these moments could be very short/long from time to time.
 So don't
 expect me finishing this work to some certain moment or something clear enough.